 There are a lot of things to do in Krakow, Poland

 We spent less than a week in Krakow, and found plenty of things to do to entertain and keep us busy while we were there.

-If you only have 2 or 3 days in Krakow, you’ll definitely want to visit Wawel Castle and Cathedral, walk along the Vistula River, tour the impressive and elaborate Wieliczka salt mines, and explore Old Town Krakow.
+If you only have 2 or 3 days in Krakow, you’ll definitely want to visit Wawel Castle – one of the most beautiful castles in Poland, walk along the Vistula River, tour the impressive and elaborate Wieliczka salt mines, and explore Old Town Krakow.

 You can even take a horse and carriage ride through this charming part of the city.